 What about Sciatica?

 Sciatica is the distracting pain that begins in the lower spine and extends down one or both legs.
-It typically worsens with periods of sitting or standing.
 The discs between the vertebrae of the lower back are often involved.

-Trauma can cause one or more discs to bulge.
 This crowds nerves, causing irritation and inflammation.
 Coughing, sneezing or other kinds of movement can be painful.
 If neglected, the nerve irritation extends down one or both legs along the sciatic nerves.
 The pain appears in the leg, but the culprit is often subluxation in the lower spine!
-It’s often easy to trace some subluxations to an event, such as a car accident.
-Yet, sciatica is often the result of cumulative damage.
 Years of bad posture, poor muscle tone, excess weight or other countless causes can set the stage.
 Then, something like bending over to tie your shoe can trigger an episode.
 Spinal decay can be another culprit.
 Instead of disc thinning that puts pressure on the sciatic nerve roots, arthritic bone spurs can intrude into the space normally reserved for the nerve to exit the spine.

 But I Didn’t Do Anything, So How Can A Disc Be Involved?

 This is a common comment.
 Because our bodies are unusually adaptive, we can often accommodate a variety of stresses for years.
-Finally, like the “straw that broke the camel’s back,” we turn or bend in a funny way, and suddenly our spine succumbs to the accumulation of stress.
+Finally, like the “straw that broke the camel’s back,” we turn or bend funnily, and suddenly our spine succumbs to the accumulation of stress.

 Can Chiropractic Cure Low Back Pain, Disc Problems & Sciatica?